What is short-sightedness?

 If you feel that you or your child might be short-sighted, see your doctor or optometrist for an eye test.

-An eye test will allow an optometrist or ophthalmologist to diagnose short-sightedness.
-You might be asked to read a chart with large letters at the top and smaller letters on lower lines.
+An eye test using an eye chart will allow an optometrist or ophthalmologist to diagnose short-sightedness.

 Children should have their vision checked when they start both primary and secondary schools.